Tyler O'Neill Player Props: Cardinals vs. Twins

-On Tuesday, Tyler O'Neill (.439 on-base percentage in past 10 games, 110 points above season-long percentage) and the St. Louis Cardinals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:45 PM ET.
+Tyler O'Neill -- batting .306 in his past 10 games -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Joe Ryan on the mound, on August 2 at 7:45 PM ET.

-In his previous appearance, he went 1-for-3 with an RBI against the Cubs.
+In his previous game, he notched a home run while going 1-for-4 against the Twins.

 Tyler O'Neill Game Info & Props vs. the Twins